SawkaDev/domain-monitor/frontend/README.md

 # DNS Monitoring Service Frontend

 This is the frontend application for the DNS Monitoring Service, built with Next.js.
-It provides a user-friendly interface for users to search, view, and monitor domain information.
+It provides a user-friendly interface for users to search, view, and monitor domain information in real-time.

 ## Features